Annex-Ogeya/E_Learning-Quiz-App/README.md

 - The users log in using the usernames and password provided.
 - The users select the category
 - The users attempt the quiz
+- Users are able to register on their own

 - **for admins**
 - Admins can add a student